With four Guinness Six Nations titles and 124 Test caps, Rory Best is undoubtedly one of Ireland’s greatest ever players.

 A dependable hooker and gallant leader, he became the third player in Ireland’s history to captain them to the Grand Slam as they swept all before them in 2018, while he also toured twice with the Lions.

-His place as an Ireland great is long assured while few hookers can match his Guinness Six Nations achievements, making him a strong candidate for a spot in your Greatest XV.
+His place as an Ireland great is long assured while few hookers can match his Guinness Six Nations achievements.

 Best, whether he liked it or not, was always destined to be a rugby man.